baidu/Cafe/README.md

 Cafe
 ====

-A powerful test framework for Android.
-It means Case Automated Framework for Everyone.
+A powerful test framework for Android named Case Automated Framework for Everyone.